Neeraj876/predictive-maintenance-mlops/README.md

 Our standard training pipeline consists of several steps:

 - **ingest_data**: Fetches data from a PostgreSQL table into a pandas DataFrame.
-- **feature_engineering_step**: The label encoding feature engineering technique is used to encode the categorical features into numerical features
+- **feature_engineering_step**: The label encoding feature engineering technique is used to encode the categorical features into numerical features.
 - **data_splitter_step**: This step splits the dataset into training and testing subsets.
 - **data_resampling_step**: This step balances the imbalanaced y_train dataset by sampling an equal number data points for each class in y_train.
 - **model_training_step**: This step will train the model and save the model using [MLflow autologging](https://www.mlflow.org/docs/latest/tracking.html).
-- **model_evaluation_step**: This step will evaluate the model and save the metrics — using **MLflow autologging** — into the artifact store.
+- **model_evaluation_step**: This step will evaluate the model and save the metrics using **MLflow autologging** into the artifact store.

 ![Traning Pipeline](_assets/training_pipeline.png)